mikke89/RmlUiDoc/pages/rcss/visual_formatting_model_details.md

 * For an inline non-replaced box, any `auto`{:.value} margins are set to '0'. `height`{:.prop} is ignored.
 * For an inline replaced box, `auto`{:.value} margins are set to '0'.
 A `height`{:.prop} of `auto`{:.value} is set to the element's intrinsic width.
-* For a block box with a fixed height, the formula `margin-top + border-top-width + padding-top + height + padding-bottom + border-bottom-width + margin-bottom = containing block height` must hold true.
+* For a block box with a fixed height, the formula `margin-top + border-top-width + padding-top + 'content height' + padding-bottom + border-bottom-width + margin-bottom = containing block height` must hold true.
 The inequality in the equation is split evenly between the auto-margins.
 * For a block box with an `auto`{:.value} height, any `auto`{:.value} margins are set to '0', and the height will stretch to fit the box's content exactly.

 This is different from the CSS equation in the following ways: